ivastar/z10-galaxies/README.md

 This List repository knows how to validate itself by running the tests in `test_list.py`.
 Any modifications to the `Thing` YAML files or the `List` definition in `list.yaml` will be tested by GitHub Actions CI.
 All properties with `default` in the name must be set in order for the tests to pass.
 All properties must be included even of most of them are empty.

+## Make Your Own list

+Instructions on how to make your own list are available [here](https://github.com/ivastar/z10-galaxies/DIY.md).

+For questions, comments and suggestions for improvement, please open an issue.

 ## To Do

-- How to make your own list of thing
 - How to connect to a Google spreadsheet (maybe https://github.com/epetenko/google-sheets-scraper)